Aceh: Pre-Islamic Aceh

 The history of Aceh stretches back to the Lambri Kingdom.
 Several documented references indicate that Hindu-Buddhist culture existed in the area before its Islamization.

-The people of Lambri were described by Marco Polo as "idolaters", who had a Maharaja as their ruler, a king in the Hindu political structure, likely meaning they were Hindus, Buddhists, or a combination thereof.
+The people of Lambri were described by Marco Polo as "idolaters", who had a maharaja as their ruler (a king in the Hindu political structure), likely meaning they were Hindus, Buddhists, or a combination thereof.

 The inscription at Tanjore of Rajendra I documents the conquest of a land called "llämuridesam", located at the northern tip of Sumatra.
-The Nagarakritagama documents the possessions of the Imperial Majapahit, and states that they control Barat, identified as the western coast of Aceh.
+The Nagarakretagama documents the possessions of the Imperial Majapahit and states that it controls Barat (identified as the western coast of Aceh).
 Chinese records indicate that Aceh was under the control of the Sriwijaya.

-Though many temples were left abandoned or converted into mosques, such as the Indrapuri Old Mosque, some evidence remains, such as the head of a stone sculpture of Avalokiteshvara Boddhisattva was discovered in Aceh.
-Images of Amitabha Buddhas adorn his crown in front and on each side.
+Though many temples were left abandoned or converted into mosques, such as the Indrapuri Old Mosque, some evidence remains, such as the head of a stone sculpture of Avalokiteshvara Boddhisattva that was discovered in Aceh.
+Images of Amitabha Buddhas adorn his crown, facing forward and on each side.
 Srivijayan art estimated 9th-century CE collection of National Museum of Indonesia, Jakarta.
-One of the few structural remains is the Indra Patra fort, which has several Hindu shrines.
-Historic names such as Indrapurba, Indrapurwa, Indrapatra, and Indrapuri, which refer to the God Indra, also indicate that Hinduism had a lasting and significant presence in this land.
+One of the few remaining structures is the Indra Patra fort, which houses several Hindu shrines.
+Historic names such as Indrapurba, Indrapurwa, Indrapatra, and Indrapuri, which refer to the god Indra, also indicate that Hinduism had a lasting and significant presence in this land.